-Sleep deprivation undoubtedly affects your mood.
-When you haven’t gotten enough sleep, you may well find yourself feeling grumpy, irritable, sluggish, and generally ill-tempered.
+Sleep deprivation undoubtedly affects one’s mood.
+When people haven’t gotten enough sleep, they may well find themselves feeling grumpy, irritable, sluggish, and generally ill-tempered.
 Lack of sleep has also been linked to anxiety and even depression.

 This relationship can also work in reverse.
 “There’s a big relationship between psychiatric and psychological problems and sleep.
 So people who are depressed or have anxiety often have trouble with sleep as part of those disorders,” Dr. Lawrence Epstein, Medical Director of Sleep Health Centers and an instructor at Harvard Medical School, said in an interview with the Harvard Sleep website.